 Application.
-The application must be signed by the owner(s) and include information signed by the owner for the agent.
+The application must be signed by the owner(s) and include information requested on the application form.
+If the owner does not sign, then a letter of authorization must be signed by the owner for the agent.

 Title Report or subdivision guarantee, including legal description of property.